Monroe County DUI Bail Information

 Monroe Bail Process After DUI Arrest

 Bail is a financial guarantee you provide to the court to ensure you appear at all required hearings related to your DUI charge.
 Think of it as a deposit.
-The court holds the money (or a bond guaranteeing the money) and returns it to you (or releases the bond) once your case is resolved, provided you followed all the court's instructions and appeared when required.
-In Monroe County, the bail process is managed by the Sheriff's Office and the Superior Court Clerk's Office.
+The court holds the money (or a bond guaranteeing the money) and returns a portion to you (or releases the bond) once your case is resolved, provided you followed all the court's instructions and appeared when required.
+In Monroe County, the bail process is managed by the Monroe County Sheriff's Office, located at 145 L Cary Bittick Dr, Forsyth, GA 31029.
 Understanding your options is crucial to securing your release and beginning to prepare your defense.

 Typical Bail Amounts for DUI